 To start the dive we head North as the current runs North to South but is normally very mild here.
 From here go towards Turtle Rock where there are some large boulders and coral bommies.
-The dive site does get deeper here and you can reach depths of up to 30m if you swim West, away from the main site.
-Thus it is here, in the deeper water, that you are likely to find Khuls / Blue Spotted Stingrays, Gobies (including the Red & Purple Fire Gobies) and Garden Eels.
+The dive site does get deeper here, and you can reach depths of up to 30m if you swim West, away from the main site.
+Thus, it is here, in the deeper water, that you are likely to find Khuls / Blue Spotted Stingrays, Gobies (including the Red & Purple Fire Gobies) and Garden Eels.

 Heading back to the main dive site there are more hard coral fields.
 Take the time to look around these are it in among the hard corals you will find a lot of the typical Andaman Sea Marine life found in the Similans.
-Consequently you can to see various different species of Angel Fish, Butterfly Fish, Anemone Fish and Sweetlips.
+Consequently, you can see various different species of Angel Fish, Butterfly Fish, Anemone Fish and Sweetlips.
 There are also lots of Parrot Fish, Lion fish, Scorpion Fish, Box Fish and Octopus.
 Out and about are usually plenty of Trevally, Giant Moray Eels, and Trigger Fish.
 Additionally again if you are very lucky, you might spot an Ornate Ghost Pipefish on this site.
 The Korean Angelfish have also been spotted on this dive site.

 And as with most Similan dive sites, there is usually the odd Turtle around either on the surface or underwater.

 What is the Night Diving like at Turtle Rock?